Make the Sunday Eucharist important, inviting, informative and inspirational.

 What does this mean for me?

-We’ve identified the need to create new committees whose crucial work will directly support the achievement of our goals and will ultimately contribute to achieving our vision — and we’re inviting you to share your gifts and participate in one of them.
+We’ve identified the need to create new and renew previous committees whose crucial work will directly support the achievement of our goals and will ultimately contribute to achieving our vision.

 Currently the Strategic Leadership Team, the Parish Leadership Council is a senior consultative body that advises and supports the pastor in the building up of St. Michael Catholic Community and the spreading of the Gospel message.
 The PLC also oversees the execution of St. Michael’s Mission, Vision and Values as outlined in the parish Strategic Plan.